Configuring Apache HTTP Reverse-Proxy

 [proxy_ajp:error] [pid 27579:tid 140057021224704] (70007)The timeout specified has expired: [client xxx.xxx.xxx.xxx:60526] AH00878: read response failed from 127.0.0.1:8009 (127.0.0.1)

-Is possible that Tomcat is not accepting AJP connections.
-Please, uncomment these lines at $TOMCAT_HOME/conf/server.xml
+It is possible that Tomcat is not accepting AJP connections.
+Please uncomment these lines in $TOMCAT_HOME/conf/server.xml:

 <!-- Define an AJP 1.3 Connector on port 8009 -->